U.S. Senate committee concludes Russia used Manafort, WikiLeaks to boost Trump in 2016 | Politics

 U.S. Senate committee concludes Russia used Manafort, WikiLeaks to boost Trump in 2016

-Russia used Republican political operative Paul Manafort, the WikiLeaks website and others to try to influence the 2016 U.S. presidential election to help now-U.S. President Donald Trump's campaign, a Senate intelligence panel report said on Tuesday.
-WikiLeaks played a key role in Russia's effort to assist Republican Trump against Democrat Hillary Clinton and likely knew it was helping Russian intelligence, said the report, which is likely to be the most definitive public account of the 2016 election controversy.
+Russia used Republican political operative Paul Manafort and the WikiLeaks website to try to help now-U.S. President Donald Trump win the 2016 election, a Republican-led Senate committee said in its final review of the matter on Tuesday.
+WikiLeaks played a key role in Russia's effort to assist Republican Trump's campaign against Democrat Hillary Clinton and likely knew it was helping Russian intelligence, said the 966-page report, which is likely to be the most definitive public account of the 2016 election controversy.

-Mueller found no conclusive evidence of coordination between Russia and the Trump campaign in a report released last year.
-He pointed at 10 instances in which Trump may have attempted to impede his investigation but did not say whether this amounted to obstruction of justice.
-Trump and his supporters have consistently bristled at suggestions foreign interference helped his upset 2016 victory and sought to discredit the intelligence agencies' findings as the politically charged work of a "deep state."
+In a report released last year, Mueller found no conclusive evidence of coordination between Russia and the Trump campaign.
+He cited 10 instances in which Trump may have tried to impede his probe but did not say if this constituted obstruction of justice.
+Trump and his supporters have consistently bristled at suggestions foreign interference helped his upset 2016 victory.
+They have sought to discredit the intelligence agencies' findings as the politically charged work of a "deep state."

+Trump campaign spokesman Tim Murtaugh on Tuesday said the report vindicated his stance that there was no "collusion" between Trump's 2016 campaign and Russia and described the controversy as a "hoax."
+Biden campaign spokesman Andrew Bates said Trump had welcomed Russian assistance "with open arms" in 2016.

 ALSO READ